Elizabeth Butler-Sloss, Baroness Butler-Sloss: Personal life

-Hon.
-William Edmund Minchin Patchell Butler-Sloss (b.
-21 September 1967, d.
-13 March 2018); married Victoria Harwood, a voice actress and author.
-William died of stomach cancer in 2018 at the age of 50.
-He was survived by two children and his widow.

-Baroness Butler-Sloss is a church-going Anglican.
+Butler-Sloss is a church-going Anglican.
 In 2002, she chaired the Crown Appointments Committee charged with the selection of a new Archbishop of Canterbury.
-She was Chairman of the Advisory Council of St Paul's Cathedral from 2000–2009 and currently serves as Chair for the Commission on Religion and Belief in British Public Life.
+She was Chairman of the Advisory Council of St Paul's Cathedral from 2000 to 2009 and currently serves as Chair for the Commission on Religion and Belief in British Public Life.
 As of 2015, she lives in East Devon.